 Additionally, La Lonja has a tower that used to be a prison.
-This tower is accessed via a mindblowing spiral staircase made entirely out of stone.
+This tower is accessed via a mind-blowing spiral staircase made entirely out of stone.
 What’s special about that, you might ask?
 It has no central axis!
-Definitely pay attention to that when you visit!
+Pay attention to that when you visit!

-The Cathedral of Valencia, also known as the Saint Mary’s Cathedral, has been a prominent landmark in the city for centuries.
-This magnificent cathedral was built on the site of an ancient mosque in the 13th century.
+Valencia’s Cathedral, also known as the Saint Mary’s Cathedral, is a magnificent structure built on the site of an ancient mosque in the 13th century.
 What’s interesting is that the mosque itself had also been built over a prior Visigoth cathedral.

 The main architectural style of this cathedral is Valencian Gothic, with some Romanesque, Baroque, and Neoclassical elements mixed in.
-While it might not be the prettiest of the cathedrals, not even the pretties church in Valencia at that, it does have several interesting things going for it.
+While it might not be the prettiest of the cathedrals, it does have several interesting things going for it.

 One of the most notable features of this cathedral is that each of the three gates was built in a completely different architectural style.
 So I encourage you to walk around it to see it from all angles.

 Then there’s the Miguelete Bell Tower, with an interesting octagonal shape and a spiral staircase.
-With a total of 207 narrow steps, climbing all the way up might not be super fun, but once you reach the top, you are rewarded with breathtaking panoramic views of the city and the bustling Plaza de la Reina nearby.
+With a total of 207 narrow steps, climbing up might not be super fun, but once you reach the top, you are rewarded with breathtaking panoramic views of the city and the bustling Plaza de la Reina and Plaza de la Virgen nearby.

 Another fascinating aspect of Valencia’s Cathedral is that it is believed to host the Holy Grail, the cup that Jesus used at the Last Supper.
-This priceless artefact is displayed in one of the chapels, and it’s definitely a peculiar attraction.
+This priceless artefact is displayed in one of the chapels, and it certainly is a peculiar attraction.

 Besides, the cathedrals host 15th-century paintings and holy relics including the bones of several saints which you can see in a chapel behind the altar.